FrostyX/tracer/doc/source/get-tracer.rst

 Fedora
 ------

-Fedora is intended as primary system, so there shouldn’t be a problem.
-You can simply add repository for `F19`_ or `F20`_ saving it as ``/etc/yum.repos.d/tracer.repo``.
-Then install tracer using
+Fedora is intended as the primary system, so there shouldn’t be a problem.
+You can simply install tracer using

 ::